Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 either a slight decrease or a total loss of signal for the impacted genes.

 #### Autofluorescence:
-if the tissue in an FOV is autofluorescent, it can make fluorescent signal from CosMx reporter probes harder to detect.
+If the tissue in an FOV is autofluorescent, it can make fluorescent signal from CosMx reporter probes harder to detect.
 When this happens, all genes with barcode bits in the impacted color will be harder to detect.
 At the same time, they will suffer higher rates of FalseCode style background events - i.e., their barcode will more often be spuriously observed in the absense of hyb probes for the gene.

+#### Loss of signal:
+An FOV with unusually low signal is an indicator of something having gone wrong with data collection.
+To be cautious, we recommend removing FOVs with any substantial loss of signal.

 ## Approach to FOV QC

+First, we'll apply a permissive look at FOV's signal strength, throwing out FOVs with >30% loss of signal across most of their spatial span.

+Then we'll look for FOVs with biased gene expresssion profiles.
-Because all the above artifacts impact *bits*, i.e. reporter cycle/color pairs, we will look for artifacts at the level of bits, not genes.
+Because all known artifacts impact *reporter cycles* (each containing 4 "bits"", i.e. reporter cycle/color pairs), we will look for artifacts at the level of bits, not genes.
 Specifically, for each barcode bit, we'll look for FOVs where genes using the bit are underexpressed compared to comparable regions elsewhere.
+And we'll fail reporter cycles where multiple bits look bad.

 #### Technical details:

 We place a 7x7 grid across each FOV.
 For each grid square, we find the 10 most similar squares in other FOVs, with "similar" being based on the square's expression profile.
 (We also only accept one neighbor per other FOV.)

+Then we score FOVs for signal loss.
+For each square, we compare its total counts to its comparator squares.
+For each barcode bit, this gives us 49 contrasts.
+If most (75%) of an FOV's squares have low total counts compared to comparators, we flag the FOV.

+To score FOVs for bias, we use a similar approach.
-Then, for each barcode bit, we take the genes using the bit, and we contrast their expression in the square vs. in the average of the 10 most similar squares elsewhere.
+For each barcode bit, we take the genes using the bit, and we contrast their expression in the square vs. in the average of the 10 most similar squares elsewhere.
-For a given FOV and barcode bit, this gives us 49 contrasts.
 When an FOV's grid squares consistently underexpress the relevant gene set, we flag the FOV.

 Below we demonstrate this approach, looking at a tissue with particularly dramatic FOV effects.